ukaase/Doremys/README.md

 "All the effort is pointless if you dont believe in yourself."

-✨ - I’m currently learning: Ruby on Rails.
+✨ - I’m currently learning: GO.

 🔭 - Working on personal projects.